-We will receive net proceeds of approximately \$278.3 million from the sale of 11,000,000 common units in this offering (including the net capital contribution of \$5.6 million from our general partner to maintain its 2% general partner interest), after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$320.2 million, including a proportionate net capital contribution of \$6.4 million from our general partner.
+We expect to receive net proceeds, based on an assumed public offering price of \$26.77 per common unit, of approximately \$262.5 million from the sale of 10,000,000 common units in this offering (including the net capital contribution of \$5.3 million from our general partner to maintain its 2% general partner interest), after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we will receive net proceeds of approximately \$302 million, including a proportionate net capital contribution of \$6 million from our general partner.
 We will use the net proceeds of this offering, including any exercise of the underwriters' over-allotment option, to temporarily reduce borrowings outstanding under our multi-year revolving credit facility and for general partnership purposes.

 In general, our indebtedness under the multi-year revolving credit facility was incurred for working capital purposes, capital expenditures and business combinations.
 Amounts repaid under our multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
-As of June 30, 2006, we had \$530 million of borrowings outstanding under our multi-year revolving credit facility.
-The credit facility bears interest at a variable rate, which is currently approximately 5.83% per annum.
-Borrowings with respect to commitments of \$48 million under our multi-year revolving credit facility mature in October 2010 and borrowings with respect to commitments of \$1.2 billion mature in October 2011.
+As of June 30, 2006, we had \$530 million of borrowings outstanding under our multi-year revolving credit facility that bears interest at a variable rate, which is currently approximately 5.83% per annum.
+Commitments of \$48 million under our multi-year revolving credit facility mature in October 2010 and commitments of \$1.2 billion mature in October 2011.
 Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility and, accordingly, will receive a portion of the proceeds of this offering.
 Please read "Underwriting."
 See "Recent Developments" regarding certain transactions that were funded in part with borrowings under our multi-year revolving credit facility subsequent to June 30, 2006.